besseddrest/simple-customer-info-api/README.md

-# simple-customer-info-api
-Enough planning...
-I need to get coding!!!
+# Simple Customer Info API

+Bootstrapped w React + Vite

+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.